The Zoo That Could Preserve

 More than 40 percent of the planet’s 6,000 amphibian species are threatened with extinction due to habitat loss, climate change, pollution, infectious diseases and other factors.
 The DZS is working to stem this decline through cooperative breeding programs and field conservation work all over the world.

 The DZS’s breeding program for the endangered Wyoming toad produced a record 3,945 tadpoles for release in 2014.
 In 2007, this program was No. 1 on the AZA’s list of the Top 10 wildlife conservation success stories.
-The breeding partnership has released more than 6,000 tadpoles, toadlets and toads in Wyoming since its inception in 1995.
+Seven hundred tadpoles were shipped to Wyoming in 2017 after another successful breeding season.
+This cooperative partnership has released more than 8,000 tadpoles, toadlets and toads in Wyoming since its inception in 1995.

 The DZS works with more than 100 amphibian species in these critical conservation efforts that work to restore populations in wild habitats.